 9.1.
-Introduction

-Individuals have a legal right to appeal under Section 28C of the Education (Scotland) Act 1980against a decision taken by the Council to refuse a Placing Request.
+Individuals have a legal right to appeal under Section 28C of the Education (Scotland) Act 1980 against a decision taken by the Council to refuse a Placing Request.
 This procedure is in accordance with the Education (Appeal Committee Procedures) (Scotland) Regulations 1982 and the Education (Additional Support for Learning) (Scotland) Act 2004:

 This guidance outlines the appeal process and provides guidance in preparing for an Appeal Hearing.
-Further independent guidance can be obtained online from: http://www.govanlc.com/GLC\Placing\request\toolkit.pdf

-9.2 Rights of an Appellant

-Appellants have a right:
+9.2 Rights of an Appellant Appellants have a right:

-- For an appeal to be heard by an independent decision maker (the Appeal Committee), within 28 days of it being lodged, unless the appellant agrees to a later date; - To make one appeal to the Appeal Committee in any 12 month period; - To make further appeal to a Sheriff if you remain dissatisfied with the decision of the Appeal Committee.
+- For an appeal to be heard by an independent decision maker (the Appeal Committee), within 28 days of it being lodged, unless the appellant agrees to a later date; - To make one appeal to the Appeal Committee in any 12-month period; - To make further appeal to a Sheriff if the appellant remains dissatisfied with the decision of the Appeal Committee.